DeveloperKurt/binance-java-api/README.md

+# What's Different Than The Original Repository

+* A release have been created, meaning, you can import the project without having to install it to you local Maven repository.
+The installation section have been updated accordingly.
+* I will be improving the project in the future according to my needs that might arise.

 # Java Binance API

 binance-java-api is a lightweight Java library for interacting with the [Binance API](https://developers.binance.com/docs/api/scopes), providing complete API coverage, and supporting synchronous and asynchronous requests, as well as event streaming using WebSockets.